ninezerozeronine/chip-computer/sphinx_docs/index.rst

 Welcome to the documentation for my 8-bit 74LS Computer project!

 I have to start by saying a huge thank you to `Ben Eater`_ whose simply excellent series of `YouTube videos`_  inspired and informed this project.
 Please watch his series of videos first as he has done a brilliant job of explaining eveything which I have mostly just implemented and extended a little.
+There's a lot that these docs dont cover ;).

 .. toctree::
    :maxdepth: 2